kolosovpetro/Computer-Science/README.md

 * **Single Responsibility Principle** - `Do one thing, but do it best`
 * **Open-Closed Principle** - `App. should be open for extension, but closed for modification`.
 Usually, solved by pattern `Strategy`
 * **Liskov Substitution Principle** - `Proper abstractization, where all subclasses correctly implements methods from base class`
+* **Interface Segregation Principle** - `Clients should not be forced to depend upon interfaces that they do not use.`

 Computational Methods
 ---------------------